 For example, not every legacy application is suitable for the cloud.
 We've seen a lot of enterprises have challenges when trying to re-host.
 It takes understanding what can be moved to cloud and can't be moved to the cloud at all, as well as interconnectedness between applications.
 If you move one application to cloud and that has business logic or IT logic to another application that isn't migrated to cloud, you might run into issues.

-Note: This Q&A has been edited for clarity and brevity.
+Editor's note: This Q&A has been edited for clarity and brevity.

 About the author: